---

 instrument set can be constructed from the covariate set by indicating

-which series should be omited (the endogenous variables) and which
+which series should be omitted (the endogenous variables) and which

 series should be added (the external instruments).